-Not only do they make the ascent easier, but they also make the descent easier.
-Let’s face it: They’re our absolute best friends on long treks – Yes, I’m talking about trekking poles.
+Not only do they make the ascent easier, but they will also help you on the descent.
+Let’s face it: they’re our absolute best friends on long treks – Yes, I’m talking about trekking poles.
 What else?
 I mean, they’re an absolute must for long-distance walking in particular.
 Finding the right poles, however, is a tall task to say the least.
 There are quite a few differences among folding and telescoping poles, not only in terms of their construction and material.
 There are so many different handles and options when it comes to adjusting the poles and, of course, countless little extras such as spring-loaded sections and wide baskets.

 In the following, we will explain all you need to know about when you need which pair of trekking poles and what their fundamental differences are.

 The material used for many trekking poles is aluminium.
 This metal is light, durable and resilient, making it ideal for use whilst walking and trekking in varying terrain.
 It comes in various thicknesses, so the poles can be trimmed down to a minimal weight.
 If you want an even lighter trekking pole, then there are some made of carbon as well.
 This carbon fibre composite material is substantially lighter and has the advantage that it is significantly stiffer.
 Because of this stiffness, the poles do not vibrate, which is something that can be extremely irritating about aluminium poles, unless they are spring-loaded.
 The disadvantage of carbon is that it may suddenly break if they get a dent or crack, unlike an aluminium pole, which can bend.

 Some models such as the Leki Sherpa FX.One Carbon poles use both materials.
 The bottom is made of carbon, whilst the top is aluminium.

 Folding or telescoping poles?